7 Innovative Ways Organisations are Using Smart Buildings to Save Money

 Many organisations invest in large commercial sites that are not always used to their full potential.
 This could be due to your business activities only concentrating around particular hubs within the premises or certain spaces being deemed unsuitable or uncomfortable by staff.

-Your people counter will be able to generate a clear picture of infrequently used areas that could either be redesigned for greater utility or create a new stream of revenue for your businesses by renting these facilities out to other companies.
+A True Occupancy solution will be able to generate a clear picture of infrequently used areas that could either be redesigned for greater utility or create a new stream of revenue for your businesses by renting these facilities out to other companies.
 Examples of this are pop-up shop floor space, storage or hot desk office facilities.

 Information on how occupants or shoppers move within your building can help you to form agreements with suppliers who wish to benefit from optimal product placement.
 As you will be able to offer real-time data and statistics on the effectiveness of the promotion, you can charge for the prime location you are supplying.